Grief, anger overflow as families confront a silent Lion Air

-JAKARTA, Indonesia (AP) — Distraught and angry relatives of those killed when a Lion Air jet crashed last week have confronted the airline’s chief executive during a meeting arranged by Indonesian officials.
+JAKARTA, Indonesia (AP) — Distraught and angry relatives of those killed when a Lion Air jet crashed last week have confronted the airline’s co-founder during a meeting Monday arranged by Indonesian officials.

-Transport Minister Budi Karya Sumadi did not invite Rusdi Kirana to speak during the meeting, which featured relatives and officials overseeing the search effort and investigation.
-But when relatives demanded he identify himself, Kirana stood and bowed his head.
+Rusdi Kirana, the co-founder, was not invited to speak by Transport Minister Budi Karya Sumadi, who moderated the meeting between relatives and the officials who are overseeing the search effort and accident investigation.

+But he stood and bowed his head after angry and distraught family members demanded that Kirana, who with his brother Kusnan Kirana founded Lion Air in 1999, identify himself.

 The Lion Air jet crashed into the Java Sea on Oct.
-29 just minutes after taking off from Jakarta.
-All 189 people aboard were killed.
+29 just 13 minutes after taking off from Jakarta.

 Most Read Business Stories

-Note: This story has been corrected to show that Rusdi Kirana is no longer CEO of the airline.